sematext/sematext-logsene-android/README.md

 ### JUL

 If your application uses JUL (java.util.logging) loggers, you can use the provided custom Handler for Logsene.
 You will need to configure it through code, since we need a reference to the `Context` object.
-If you configure your loggers to use the `LogseneHandler`, all log messages will be sent to Logsene for centralized logging.
+If you configure your loggers to use the `LogseneHandler`, all log messages will be sent to Sematext for centralized logging.

 ```java
 Logsene logsene = new Logsene(context);